-Our participant narratives illustrate their complex and dynamic intersectional experiences in a context characterised by institutional and resource constraints and the burden of war trauma they carry with them (Abebe, 2023; Wauter and Lambrecht, 2008).
-In this section, we reveal participant experiences, constraints, identities and agency illustrated by our study.
+Our participant narratives illustrate their complex and dynamic intersectional journeys in a context characterised by institutional and resource constraints and the burden of war trauma they carry with them (Abebe, 2023; Wauter and Lambrecht, 2008).
+In this section, we reveal the participants' experiences, constraints, identities and agency as resulting from our study.